 Professional Judgment is also used for students who are considered Dependent by FAFSA but have unusual family circumstances that allow the ORU Financial Aid Office to determine the student is Independent for FAFSA.
 Common Dependency Override situations include abusive parents, incapacitated parents, and other sensitive family situations.
 Full documentation is required for all approved PJ Petitions.

 Professional Judgment Petitions can only be obtained after first submitting a FAFSA for the applicable school year, even if the FAFSA will be unofficial or rejected as a result of not having a Dependency Override processed yet, for example.
 If your EFC is already $0, only a Dependency Override PJ Petition would be considered.
-Also, any PJ Petition for the fall semester should be fully documented before the end of June.
-The further after June that a PJ situation occurs, the less likely it will be considered for the current school year.
+Also, any PJ Petition for the fall semester should be fully documented before the end of May 1.
+The further after May that a PJ situation occurs, the less likely it will be considered for the current school year.
 However, the financial situation may be accounted for on a following year's FAFSA.
+See priority deadlines below.

 If you have already submitted your FAFSA, you may inquire about your eligibility for Professional Judgment by e-mailing the Financial Aid Office. or visit the Student Service Group located in the Financial Aid Office.
 You will be sent a form to complete for requesting additional funds, and you should try to include as much detail as possible in the form.
 Once you submit the form, your information will be reviewed and the Financial Aid Office will reply with instructions of how to proceed with the PJ Petition or that your situation is not eligible for Professional Judgment.